pvginkel/PdfiumViewer/README.markdown

 The easiest way to accomplish this is by changing the properties of that file, changing the Copy to Output Directory setting to Copy always.

+## Note on the `PdfViewer` control

+The PdfiumViewer library primarily consists out of three components:

+* The `PdfViewer` control.
+This control provides a host for the `PdfRenderer` control and has a default toolbar with limited functionality;
+* The `PdfRenderer` control.
+This control implements the raw PDF renderer.
+  This control displays a PDF document, provides zooming and scrolling functionality and exposes methods to perform more advanced actions;
+* The `PdfDocument` class provides access to the PDF document and wraps the Pdfium library.

+The `PdfViewer` control should only be used when you have a very simple use case and where the buttons available on the toolbar provide enough functionality for you.
+This toolbar will not be extended with new buttons or with functionality to hide buttons.
+The reason for this is that the `PdfViewer` control is just meant to get you started.
+If you need more advanced functionality, you should create your own control with your own toolbar, e.g. by starting out with the `PdfViewer` control.
+Also, because people currently are already using the `PdfViewer` control, adding more functionality to this toolbar would be a breaking change.
+See [issue #41](https://github.com/pvginkel/PdfiumViewer/issues/41) for more information.

 ## Building PDFium

 To build PDFium for Windows, you need Visual Studio.